-- 3.2 people per dwelling unit for very low, low, medium density residential - 2 people per dwelling unit for high density residential and downtown mixed-use areas and master planned community
+- 3.2 people per dwelling unit for very low, low, medium density residential - 2 people per dwelling unit for high density residential and master planned community

 Population equivalencies have been established for non-residential areas to determine peak requirements for the collection system.
 These population equivalencies are based on average daily flow projections estimated to be 80 gallons per person per day for these non-residential areas.
 Flow projections for industrial/business and retail/employment are based on City of Phoenix Development Guidelines for Type A and Type B employment, respectively: